-When it comes to situations involving neglect and abuse of people in skilled nursing facilities, Rosenfeld Injury Lawyers is committed to holding facilities in the Naperville area fully accountable.
+When it comes to situations involving neglect and abuse of people in skilled nursing facilities, Rosenfeld Injury Lawyers LLC is committed to holding facilities in the Naperville area fully accountable.
 Our Naperville nursing home attorneys represent injured people exclusively and are well versed in filing lawsuits in both DuPage, Wall and Cook counties.
 Contact our office for a free and confidential review of you case and we will advise you of your rights under Illinois law.

 Naperville’s Care of the Elderly

 As home to a dense population, Naperville’s demographics include numerous elderly individuals and there are high expectations from residents concerning the quality of serves offered by Naperville’s nursing facilities.
 For-profit companies have taken over many nursing homes in recent years, however, and the quality of care has suffered as a result.
 Understaffing and inattention to safety concerns can result in nursing home abuse lawsuits.
 Following are some prominent nursing facilities within Naperville and a synopsis of their ratings.